Description

 Business units/departments are used for reporting purposes.
 Every user, project and invoice is connected to a business unit, which means that company reporting can be done from various angles.

-Business units in Visma Severa are connected with an Organisational unit selected for departments in Visma Business.
-Business units are integrated both ways, from Visma Severa to Visma Business and vice versa.
-In Visma Business, there is a possibility to prevent certain departments from transferring.
+Business units in Severa are connected with an organizational unit selected for departments in Visma Business.
+Business units are integrated both ways, from Severa to Visma Business and vice versa.
+In Visma Business, there is a possibility to prevent certain business units from transferring.
 Existing business units are connected based on their name and number/code.

 Employees

-Users in Visma Severa are connected as employees in Visma Business.
-All users from Visma Severa will be transferred to Visma Business, and from Visma Business, those employees who have an email address, will be transferred to Visma Severa.
+Users in Severa are connected as employees in Visma Business.
+All users from Severa will be transferred to Visma Business, and from Visma Business, those employees who have an email address, will be transferred to Severa.
 Existing users are connected based on their name and number/code.

-Products, travels and work types in Visma Severa are connected with the product register in Visma Business.
-Products are integrated both ways, from Visma Severa to Visma Business and vice versa, however there is a master-setting in the integration that will define in which system updates are done.
-In Visma Business, there is a possibility to prevent certain products from transferring.
-Existing products are connected based on their name and number/code.
+Regular products, travel expenses and work types in Severa are connected with the product registry in Visma Business.
+Regular products are integrated both ways, from Severa to Visma Business and vice versa, however there is a master-setting in the integration that will define in which system updates are done.
+In Visma Business, there is a possibility to prevent certain regular products from transferring.
+Existing regular products are connected based on their name and number/code.

 Customers